gumnutdev/docs/docs/guides/hackathon.md

 1. Create an AI agent at https://hackathon.gumnut.dev/.

-   This agent can - translate to French, make sure a field is filled out, do te4xt transformation, and so on.
+   This agent can - translate to French, make sure a field is filled out, do text transformation, and so on.

 ::: tip
 Right now, agents are limited in their abilities/context.
 The hackathon is about how it feels to collaborate with agents in your forms.